linkerd/website/linkerd.io/content/2/tasks/use_external_certs.md

 In order to do that Linkerd 2.7 introduces the functionality to read and continuously monitor Kubernetes secrets for certificates change and to auto-reload the `identity` component's in-memory issuer certificate.
-In the following lines, we will demonstrate how this allows integration with an external certificate management solution such as [cert-manager](https://github.com/jetstack/cert-manager).
+In the following lines, we will demonstrate how this allows integration with the external certificate management solution [cert-manager](https://github.com/jetstack/cert-manager).

 ## Prerequisites